Nino Navarra

-Nino Navarra (Alcamo, 1885 – Kars Plateau, 6 June 1917) was an Italian poet, writer and orator.
+Nino Navarra (Alcamo, 1885 – Kars Plateau, 6 June 1917) was an Italian poet and orator.

 Biography

-He was born from Leonardo Navarra and Cecilia Triolo of the barons of Sant'Anna, and died during World War I in 1917, at the age of 32.
-He was an infantry second lieutenant who fell for his country and Silver Medal for Military Valor.
+He was born from Leonard Navarra and Cecilia Triolo of the barons of Sant'Anna, and died during World War I in 1917, at the age of 32.
+He was an infantry second lieutenant who fell for his country and was awarded a Silver Medal of Military Valor.

-At the age of twenty (in 1905), he published a collection of sonnets entitled L'annunziazione, which easily brings back to the name of his model, Gabriele D'Annunzio.
-As he received several approvals for his compositions, Navarra left his home town to attend the Roman literary circles, where he met D'Annunzio, in the period when the poet was also successful with his dramatic works..
+At the age of twenty (in 1905), he published a collection of sonnets, entitled L'annunziazione, which easily brings back to the name of his model, Gabriele D'Annunzio.
+As he received several approvals for his compositions, Navarra left his home town to attend the Roman literary circles, where he met D'Annunzio, in the period when the poet was also successful with his dramatic works.